IslamAlsawaftah/reading-notes/Ethics.md

 Software engineers shall commit themselves to making the analysis, specification, design, development, testing and maintenance of software a beneficial and respected profession.
 In accordance with their commitment to the health, safety and welfare of the public, software engineers shall adhere to the following Eight Principles

-1. PUBLIC – Software engineers shall act consistently with the public interest.
+1. PUBLIC Â– Software engineers shall act consistently with the public interest.

-2. CLIENT AND EMPLOYER – Software engineers shall act in a manner that is in the best interests of their client and employer consistent with the public interest.
+2. CLIENT AND EMPLOYER Â– Software engineers shall act in a manner that is in the best interests of their client and employer consistent with the public interest.

-3. PRODUCT – Software engineers shall ensure that their products and related modifications meet the highest professional standards possible.
+3. PRODUCT Â– Software engineers shall ensure that their products and related modifications meet the highest professional standards possible.

-4. JUDGMENT – Software engineers shall maintain integrity and independence in their professional judgment.
+4. JUDGMENT Â– Software engineers shall maintain integrity and independence in their professional judgment.

-5. MANAGEMENT – Software engineering managers and leaders shall subscribe to and promote an ethical approach to the management of software development and maintenance.
+5. MANAGEMENT Â– Software engineering managers and leaders shall subscribe to and promote an ethical approach to the management of software development and maintenance.

-6. PROFESSION – Software engineers shall advance the integrity and reputation of the profession consistent with the public interest.
+6. PROFESSION Â– Software engineers shall advance the integrity and reputation of the profession consistent with the public interest.

-7. COLLEAGUES – Software engineers shall be fair to and supportive of their colleagues.
+7. COLLEAGUES Â– Software engineers shall be fair to and supportive of their colleagues.

-8. SELF – Software engineers shall participate in lifelong learning regarding the practice of their profession and shall promote an ethical approach to the practice of the profession.
+8. SELF Â– Software engineers shall participate in lifelong learning regarding the practice of their profession and shall promote an ethical approach to the practice of the profession.